stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 |TRUE    |  2828|

 ### EDA Results
 The survey results indicate a bias towards Highly Developed Western nations with almost 80% of the respondents coming from the US, Canada, and the United Kingdom.
 51 of the 84 countries represented with responses had under 5 total responses.
 Of the people who chose to identify an occupation (there were 2644 non-responses for occupation), "educator"" was the most frequent survey occupation response (157).
-The nearest competitor to "educator" as occupation identified as "assistants".
+The nearest competitor to "educator" as an occupation response was "assistant".
 57% of the respondents were women and 70% of the respondents perceptions of their own propensity to procrastinate or not procrastinate matched the perceptions of others.

 ## Top Fifteen Nations for AIP and GP (minimum 5 responses)